Skip to main content

 After graduating, I spent one year as a Fulbright English Teaching Assistant in the Mekong Delta region of Vietnam.
 Currently, I am a member of the Research and Policy Team at Heartland Alliance, where I manage a statewide coalition called Financial Inclusion for All Illinois.
 In this role, I organized and lobbied around the passage of the Predatory Loan Prevention Act which caps interest rates on harmful, wealth-stripping payday and auto-title loans in Illinois.

-Recently, I was admitted to both the Harvard Kennedy and Harvard Law Schools where I will pursue a joint JD/MPP beginning in the Fall of 2022.
+In the Fall of 2022, I was admitted to both the Harvard Kennedy and Harvard Law Schools where pursued a joint JD/MPP.
 Additionally, I was awarded a fellowship through the Kennedy School's Center for Public Leadership.
 Zuckerman Fellows are selected on the basis of leadership abilities, intellectual and academic achievement, and a commitment to public service.
-I am very grateful to the History Department at Northwestern and the support of my thesis advisor, Professor Haydon Cherry, for making these achievements possible.
+I am very grateful to the History Department at Northwestern and the support I recieved from my History thesis advisor, Professor Haydon Cherry, for making these achievements possible.

 amy-ouyang-168x210.jpg